Bunkai9448/digipet_PSP/RE_Guide.md

 - Based on the post by akadewboy on Fri Apr 01, 2011 9:11 pm
 in https://forum.xentax.com/viewtopic.php?t=6313
-With snipped code to add -digi option in GimConv.cfg file, by "mono21400" also known as "ethanol"
+With snipped code to add -digi option in GimConv.cfg file, by "ethanol"

 1. Convert it to PNG using GimConv
 gimconv "GIM_000000bd.GIM" -o "GIM_000000bd.PNG" -digi